 We aim at spreading the use of model predictive control and real-time optimization in industrial practice.
 We believe that this is the key to improve the quality of products and processes while cutting development and operating costs, saving resources, and contributing to a cleaner environment.
 To achieve this mission, we carefully customize our solutions to understand and meet the unique needs of each of our clients.

 ODYS is a private company founded in 2011, originally as a university spinoff of IMT Lucca, to meet the market demand for advanced model-based control and machine learning technologies in industry.

-Founded by leading researchers in model predictive control and embedded optimization, ODYS leverages on a know-how based on more than twenty years of theoretical and applied research expertise.
+Founded by leading researchers in model predictive control and embedded optimization, ODYS leverages on a know-how based on more than 25 years of theoretical and applied research expertise.

 The name ODYS captures the core technology of the company: Optimization of DYnamical Systems.
 Our technologies exploit dynamical models of the controlled process and numerical optimization algorithms to maximize closed-loop performance under operating constraints.

 Dr. Daniele Bernardini received his master’s degree in Computer Engineering in 2007 and his Ph.D. in Information Engineering in 2011 from the University of Siena, Italy, specializing in automatic control.
 In 2011-2015 he was with the Dynamical Systems, Control and Optimization (DYSCO) research unit at IMT Lucca as a post-doctoral fellow.
 His main expertise is in model predictive control, embedded optimization, stochastic control, hybrid systems, and applications to problems in the domains of automotive, aerospace, energy, and process control.
 See his Google Scholar webpage.